 DHEA: What you need to know

-Let’s look at the evidence for DHEA and optimising pregnancy outcomes.
-Do you need to supplement with DHEA for low AMH?
-Who would be candidates for treatment?
+So, what is the link between DHEA and pregnancy?
+Would you be suited to a supplement with DHEA for low AMH (Anti-Müllerian Hormone)?
+Who are the best candidates for such treatment?
 And what risks are there?

 You may have sufficient dormant eggs in reserve but they have failed to be recruited each month, leading to a low follicle count and a low AMH.